Starting a blog and growing an audience is still the best way to earn money in the long term.

 4. Your Blog Deserves a Good Host

 You need to own your blog.
-Going with platforms like Blogspot or any other free platforms where you can post content is very dangerous.
+Going with a free blogging platform like Blogspot is not a good idea.

 They can easily shut down your account without any notice.
 Instantly, all your efforts and the community you’ve built are gone, and you’ll need to start all over from zero.